asvirdi/ML-workshop-ali/labs/lab 2.md

 18. The `intrusion_detection` file is where we will build our detection system

-19. Lets add code step by step
+19. Lets add code step by step.
+We encourage you to write the code yourself - code snippets are provided at end of each step\
+ that can be copied over and a copy of the lab is also present in `reference.py` file.
+Remember indentation determines grouping of statements in Python!

 20. The following code imports important modules and libraries that we will when building our models.
 Copy and paste this to the top of the `intrusion_detection` file

 ## Starting to code